IrisChase/reprodyne/README.md

 # Reprodyne is no Testing Panacea

-One of the great difficulties with Reprodyne is the fact that it will necessarily make your code less flexible and more tightly coupled (Of course, show me an automated testing method that doesn't).
+Reprodyne is not a replacement for traditional testing, it's an alternative method for when it makes sense to do things differently.

+If you don't play your cards right, it can be very easy to break your tests without invalidating your code.
+Although...
+That happens with traditional testing as well, just perhaps not as easily.

-One example of a false positive test failure would be if you manage to remove extraneous iterations from your main loop, invalidating the playback data.
+An example of a false positive test failure would be if you manage to remove extraneous iterations from your main loop, invalidating the playback data.
+Even for a single frame this will invalidate everything.
+The closer you can map your calls to Reprodyne to the semantic, unchangeable meaning of your operations, the better.
+But this isn't necessarily easy.

 I've tried to make it as flexible as possible and in the future with more experience using it, I hope to make it more so.
 For now at least, I feel as though the benefits of Reprodyne already outweigh these concerns in certain situations.

-# Reference Documentation and Getting Help.
+# Reference Documentation and Getting Help

 For reference, the reprodyne.h header documents all of the interface calls and is a short read.
 If you have any questions after that, in lieu of emailing me, please consider opening it as a bug in the tracker so that others with your question can benefit from the answer.